1. INTRODUCTION AND DEFINITIONS

 15.6 This Agreement constitutes the entire agreement between GRESB and you and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between GRESB and you relating to its subject matter, whether written or oral, and without prejudice to the generality of the foregoing.

-No general Terms and conditions of the Participant shall apply to this Agreement.
+15.7 No general terms and conditions of the Participant shall apply to this Agreement.